Denis Türje: King Béla's faithful partisan

 After Béla IV ascended the Hungarian throne in September 1235, Denis was made Master of the horse.
 He served in this capacity at least until September 1241.
 Beside that he also functioned as ispán (count) of the stablemen (lovászispán; comes agasonum) in 1235 and ispán of Temes County in 1240.
 For his loyalty and military service during Béla's ducal years, Denis was granted the lordship Tapolcsány (present-day Topoľčany, Slovakia) with the surrounding villages – Tavarnok (Tovarníky), Jalovec and Racsic (Račice, borough of Nitrica) in Nyitra County in 1235.
 With the donation, Denis became involved in a conflict of interest with the Knights Hospitaller of Esztergom, who claimed the property for themselves citing the last will of the previous owner Torda.
 The case was settled out of court; the knights were compensated with another estate from the late Torda's wealth, while Denis recovered and paid the dowry of 100 marks to the widow.

 Denis Türje participated in the Battle of Mohi on 11 April 1241, when the advanced Mongols defeated the Hungarians.
 According to Thomas the Archdeacon's Historia Salonitana, Denis was among the accompaniment of Béla IV, who fled the battlefield and was pursued as far as the Dalmatian Coast.
 Around September 1241, Béla appointed him Ban of Slavonia (briefly also retaining the dignity of Master of the horse).
 Subsequently, he held the title of "Ban and Duke of Slavonia" (banus et dux totius Sclavonie) after 1242, later he also adopted the title "Ban of Maritime Provinces" (Primorje, Tengermellék), which covered the area of Dalmatian coastal cities.
 He held the dignity at least until November 1244.
 According to a non-authentic charter he functioned as ban still in April 1245 too.
 Denis was the first non-royal Hungarian lord, who was styled with the title of "dux", when administered the province of Slavonia and Croatia.
 He was entrusted to protect the boundaries of the duchy, which was in a difficult situation after the death of Duke Coloman, according to a royal charter from 1242.
 In his letters to the coastal cities, Denis Türje styled himself "dei gracia dux et banus", imitating the royal addresses.
+It is plausible that his title of dux reflects his prominent military role and mandate in the province.

 But after some eight or ten days had passed [after the Venetians laid siege to Zadar], it [the defenders' advantage] chanced that Ban Denys [Denis Türje] was lightly wounded by an arrow.
 The king [Béla IV] had sent him to help the people of Zadar as leader and standard-bearer of the army.
 He was terrified by his wound and ordered the soldiers to carry him outside the city.
 When the Zaratins saw this, fear and bewilderment overcame them.
 They thought that the ban was dead, and they had no confidence that they could resist the Venetian attack any further without the support of the Hungarians.
 Because of this, they immediately abandoned the fight, and turned to flight.